bevyengine/bevy-website/release-content/0.14/migration-guides/12997_multi_threaded_feature_rename.md

-Bevy feature `multi-threaded` should be referred to as `multi_threaded` from now on.
+Bevy feature multi-threaded should be refered to multi_threaded from now on.